 A leaf element is a block or informational element that takes inline content, rather than further block or info content.
 Beause of Mallard's strict content model, only leaf elements may contain text nodes.
-The default set of leaf elements is p, screen, code, title, subtitle, desc, cite, name, and email.
+The default set of leaf elements is p, screen, code, title, subtitle, desc, cite, name, email, and years.

 A verbatim element is a leaf element where whitespace is preserved as written.
 Newlines are sometimes handled differently in verbatim elements than in non-verbatim elements.
 The default verbatim elements are code and screen.